-Welfarist Motives: To explore if Social Architects' responses on the survey measure of welfare weights is guided by welfarist or non-welfarist motives, we regress Social Architects' responses on the survey measure (ranging from -2 to +2) on High-income deserve and need, High-income deserve but do not need, High-income do not deserve but need, Low-income do not deserve but need, and Low-income do not deserve but need.
+Welfarist Motives: To explore if Social Architects' responses on the survey measure of welfare weights is guided by welfarist or non-welfarist motives, we regress Social Architects' responses on the survey measure (ranging from -2 to +2) on High-income deserve and need, High-income deserve but do not need, High-income do not deserve but need, Low-income deserve and need, Low-income do not deserve but need, and Low-income do not deserve but need.
 These variables are defined in Section 6.2.2.